elee-tudublin/2022.FT.SSWD.6.1.product_api_sveltekit_client__filter_start/readme.md

    - See: https://svelte.dev/tutorial/text-inputs

-   - This code may help - try it in your browser console
+   - This code example will help - try it in your browser console

      ```javascript
          // array